Powered by .id - the population experts for Bathurst Regional Council

 Residential development can take various forms depending on the availability of land.
 These include new housing estates on greenfield sites, subdivision in existing residential neighbourhoods (often called infill development), conversion of industrial lands to residential lands, and densification of housing by building up.

 .id's forecasters worked with Council planners to understand the likely development activity in each small area.
 This forms the development assumptions for the forecasts.
-This table shows the quantity of new development assumed in each small area in Bathurst Regional.
+This table shows the quantity of new development assumed in each small area in Bathurst Regional Council.
 Select each small area to see detailed assumptions.

 |Forecast residential development, 2016 to 2036|